jdthorpe/version-repo/README.md

 `Version-Repo`'s come in two varieties: Stores (file, DB, memory, etc.) and Middleware (buffers, transformers, express routers, etc.).
 Repositories can implement Read-Only, or Read-Write interfaces and each provides at least one of several CRUD methods (Create, Fetch, Update, Delete).
-Finallhy, repositories may implement syncronous or deferred (Promise based) API's.
-The variaous API's are documented in the included `./src/typings.d.ts` file.
+Finally, repositories may implement synchronous or deferred (Promise based) API's.
+The various API's are documented in the included `./src/typings.d.ts` file.

-Finally, the included function `calculate_dependencies` implements the [C3](http://www.python.org/download/releases/2.3/mro/) algorithm for identifying a consistent set of resources from an array of resources and their requirements.
+Finally, the included function `calculate_dependencies` implements the [C3](http://www.python.org/download/releases/2.3/mro/) algorithm for identifying a consistent set of resources from an array of resources and their required version.

 ### Examples: